583 Sensory Words to Make Your Writing Come Alive

 Kevin J. Duncan is the Editor of Smart Blogger, where he helps writers learn the skills they need to land writing gigs that pay.

-Now look at the author bio my friend Henneke wrote for Writer’s Block: 27 Techniques to Overcome It Forever:
+Now look at the author bio my friend Henneke wrote for 25+ Miracle Cures for Writer’s Block:

 Henneke Duistermaat is an irreverent copywriter and business writing coach.
 She’s on a mission to stamp out gobbledygook and to make boring business blogs sparkle.